NCAR/HPCinstall/README.md

 -rw-rw-r--  1 ddvento consult   8152 Aug 25 14:25 hpci.env.log
 -rwxrw-r--  1 ddvento consult      0 Aug 25 11:36 build-zlib-1.2.8
 ```
+ :new: Now it also create a `hpci.fileinfo.log` with some information about the files it installed.

  and also let's look at `/glade/scratch/ddvento/test_installs//zlib/1.2.8/intel/12.1.5` (value of `$HPCI_SW_DIR` mentioned above):
  ```
 ddvento@yslogin1 $ ls -l /glade/scratch/ddvento/test_installs//zlib/1.2.8/intel/12.1.5/